Flameeyes/birch-books-smarthome/boards.md

 The actuation board is as simple as it can be:

   * 3× pushbuttons (`RST`, `TEST`, `FF`);
+  * 3× 1kΩ resistors for pull-down;
   * 2× ULN2003AD Darlington Array;
-  * 14× 47Ω resistors, or 2× bussed 7-port resistor networks.
+  * 14× 47Ω resistors, or 2× bussed 7-port resistor networks, for the LEDs.

 Two connectors are also present: a 1x20, breadboard compatible header to connect to the controller board, and a 2×15 connector to connect to the LEDs.